Ernst Buchner (curator): Key figure in Nazi looted art trade

+Other activities

 Buchner was known for making bad trades because he was overly interested in German art.
 He parted with pieces by Raphael, Rubens, Renoir, and Monet in exchange for artists like Matthias Grünewald (for a panel of questionable authenticity), Hans Thoma, Wolf Huber, and Johann Jakob Zeiller.
 These trades are still remembered by museum staff as "disasters", with few of the acquisitions even on display today.

 Buchner was ordered to lead a search for van Eyck's Ghent Altarpiece, which had been moved from Belgium to unoccupied France for safekeeping from war.
 The altar was stored in a local museum in Pau, France, until the Reich Chancellery ordered its transport to Germany in June 1942.
 Although the transfer took place with French cooperation, and Buchner testified that the goal of the seizure was only to protect the painting, according to historian Jonathan Petropoulos, it was "[not so] ambiguous ... that the Germans were claiming ownership of the masterpiece".
 A similar expedition to seize Dirk Bouts' The Last Supper triptych in Leuven was also led by Buchner.

 As World War II bombings threatened to damage art collections, the Nazis moved their collections to safer sites.
 Buchner recommended that art taken from Parisian Jews be stored in the Dachau Palace or the Neuschwanstein Castle.
 The latter was chosen by April 1941, and along with the confiscated art about 2,000 pieces from the BSGS collections were moved there.
 (By the end of Buchner's directorship of the BSGS, the museum network had about 12,000 paintings.)
 Buchner was on a committee that recommended the use of a salt mine near Altaussee for storage, travelling there in December 1943 to review its suitability.
 The Nazis ultimately stored 6,577 paintings, 137 sculptures, and 484 crates of other art at Altaussee, and there was very little loss of BSGS collections from war damage.
 As the war took its toll on Germany, Buchner avoided intra-party conflict regarding the fate of the storage sites.
 There were plans to blow up the mines if they were likely to fall into Allied hands (which they did), but no site met this fate.